clentner/Tune-Saver/README.md

 API Keys
 --------
 For testing, you will need to obtain API keys from the links provided in `config template.ini`.
+Use the redirect uris in the relevant source file (under services/) when applying for a key.

 When this product is closer to a releasable form, keys will be included.